TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add ability to save the current DOM.
     * To local storage - with option to reload on reload
-    * Send to Node-RED as a control msg
+    * Send to Node-RED as a control msg (whole HTML or from a CSS Selector)

   * _UI - improvements to the config-/data-driven UI creation features